HPE Growth backs WeTransfer in €35M secondary funding round – TechCrunch

-WeTransfer, the Amsterdam-headquartered company that is best know for its file-sharing service, is disclosing a €35 million secondary funding round.
+WeTransfer, the Amsterdam-headquartered company that is best known for its file-sharing service, is disclosing a €35 million secondary funding round.

 The investment is led by European growth equity firm, HPE Growth, with “significant” participation from existing investor Highland Europe.
 Being secondary funding — meaning that a number of shareholders have sold all or a portion of their holding — no new money has entered WeTransfer’s balance sheet.